dansantinojones/the-kitbag/README.md

 2. [Boutiqe Ado](https://codeinstitute.net/) walkthrough project with Code Institute for site inspiration.

 ## Acknowledgements
-I would like to thank my mentor Chris Quinn for his advice and guidance throughout the project.
+I would like to thank the tutors at Code Institute and my mentor Chris Quinn for his advice and guidance throughout the project.